regolith-linux/pkgrepo-lib/README.md

 ## Setup a new package repository

 This action is to create a new git repo that uses the creche model and scripts for generation of packages for some target distribution / version.
+This assumes that the repo content is generated into the `./docs` directory in the `master` branch on the repository.

 1. Create repo, add submodule
 ```bash